threatgrid/asami/README.md

 [![Clojars Project](http://clojars.org/org.clojars.quoll/asami/latest-version.svg)](http://clojars.org/org.clojars.quoll/asami)

+## Goals
+Asami is both similar to and different from other graph databases.
+Some of the goals of the project are:
+- **Schema-less data**.
+Data can be loaded without prior knowledge of its structures.
+- **Stable**.
+Storage uses immutable structures to ensure that writes cannot lead to data corruption.
+- **Multiplatform**.
+Asami runs on the Java Virtual Machine and on JavaScript platforms (browsers, node.js, etc).
+- **Ease of setup**.
+Asami managed storage requires no provisioning, and can be created in a single statement.
+- **Plugable**.
+Storage is a pluggable system that allows for multiple storage types, both local and remote.
+- **Analytics**.
+Graph analytics are provided by using internal mechanisms for efficiency.

 Asami is a _schemaless_ database, meaning that data may be inserted with no predefined schema.
 This flexibility has advantages and disadvantages.
 It is easier to load and evolve data over time without a schema.
 However, functionality like upsert and basic integrity checking is not available in the same way as with a graph with a predefined schema.
+Optional schemas are on the roadmap to help with this.

 Asami also follows an _Open World Assumption_ model, in the same way that [RDF](http://www.w3.org/TR/rdf-primer) does.
 In practice, this has very little effect on the database, beyond what being schemaless provides.